guidesmiths/worksmith/README.md

 ## Highlights
-- WorkSmith comes with an extensible task library
+- worksmith comes with an extensible task library
   - Control flow:  ```sequence``` ,  ```parallel``` and ```warezSequence```
   - IO: ```log```,```sql/pg```
   - Tansformation: ```map```, ```regex```, ```set```
-  - Extensibitly: ```code``` task type, create custom task types by creating files in the tasks folder
+  - Extensibitly: ```code``` activity , create custom task types by creating files in the tasks folder

-- with WorkSmith you can build a complex async process chain from functional steps (tasks) - yet keep the application easy to understand and each functional step easy to developer and maintain. forget ```if(err) return next(err)```
+- with worksmith you can build a complex async process chain from functional steps (tasks) - yet keep the application easy to understand and each functional step easy to developer and maintain. forget ```if(err) return next(err)```
 - workflow steps are unaware about each other - they communicate over a shared context.
 WorkSmith provides an intuitive expression syntax for working with the context in a workflow definitions
 ## usage

 ### A workflow definition:
+This can be in a config file, or as part of your js code as a variable.

 ```javascript
 { "task": "sequence",